10869. Building construction

 }

-Difference between left and right no more than 3.
-Find the minimum of f(x) on the interval [left; right] by exhaustive search.
+The difference between left and right does not exceed 3.
+In this case, the minimum of f(x) on the interval [left; right] is found by exhaustive search.

 long long res = f(left++);